 Introduction to Cultural Anthropology

-This course introduces students to the discipline that studies and compares other cultures.
-Students learn about the main concepts used in anthropology and how anthropologists conduct research, while also discovering how people live in other times and places.
+This course introduces students to the discipline that studies and compares cultures.
+Students will learn about the main concepts used in anthropology and how anthropologists conduct research, while also discovering how people live in other times and places.
 Students will learn about theories that provide frameworks for understanding and comparing cultures.
-Ethnographies descriptions of life in particular places give students factual materials with which to apply and critique such theories.
+Ethnographic descriptions of life in particular places give students factual materials with which to apply and critique such theories.
 Through this introduction to the study of culture in general, and an exposure to specific cultures, students inevitably come to re-examine some of the premises of their own culture.
 This foundation course is required for upper-level work in cultural anthropology courses.
 Offered every semester.